itzmetanjim/py-positron/README.md

 - Build desktop apps using HTML and CSS.
 - Use Python for backend and frontend logic. (with support for both Python and JS)
-- Use any HTML/CSS framework (like Bootstrap, Tailwind, etc.) for your UI.
+- Use any web framework (like Bootstrap, Tailwind, React, etc.) for your UI.
 - Use any HTML builder UI for your app (like Bootstrap Studio, Pinegrow, etc)
 - Use JS for compatibility with existing HTML/CSS frameworks.
 - Use AI tools for generating your UI without needing proprietary system prompts- simply tell it to generate HTML/CSS/JS UI for your app.